Sandwell Aquatics Centre Frequently Asked Questions

-Will Langley Swimming Centre, Smethwick Swimming Centre and Harry Mitchell Leisure Centre have to close?
+Will Langley Swimming Centre and Smethwick Swimming Centre have to close?
 If so, when would they close?
 What would happen to users, groups, staff there?

 The new state-of-the-art aquatics centre will ultimately replace our aging and uneconomical swimming centres in the area.
 It is the council’s ambition that all centres remain open until services transfer to the new centre.
 This means that there will be an uninterrupted service offer for our residents during the Commonwealth Games 2022.

 Cabinet will be asking for a report and consultation on future uses of these buildings and we will not make any decisions until that consultation is completed.